-We have examined the accompanying management assertion of the Internet Corporation for Assigned Names and Numbers ("ICANN") titled "Management of ICANN's Assertion" ("assertion") that ICANN maintained effective controls over the Root Zone Key Signing Key Operator System ("system", or the "RZ KSK System") that were suitably designed and operating effectively throughout the period October 1, 2016 to November 30, 2017 to provide reasonable assurance that ICANN's commitments and system requirements were achieved based on the criteria relevant to the security, availability, and processing integrity principles set forth in TSP section 100A, Trust Services Principles and Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy (AICPA, Trust Services Principles and Criteria, issued March 2016) ("applicable trust services criteria") and included as Attachment A. ICANN management is responsible for its assertion.
+We have examined management's assertion that Internet Corporation for Assigned Names and Numbers (ICANN), throughout the period December 1, 2017, to November 30, 2018, maintained effective controls over the Root Zone Key Signing Key Operator System (the system) that were suitably designed and operating effectively to provide reasonable assurance that the system:

+- was protected against unauthorized access, use or modification - was available for operation and use as committed and agreed - was processing completely, validly, accurately, timely and authorized as committed and agreed based on the criteria for the security, availability and processing integrity principles set forth in TSP Section 100A, 2016 Trust Services Principles and Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy (AICPA, Trust Services Principles and Criteria) (applicable trust services criteria) and included as an appendix to this report.
+ICANN management is responsible for its assertion.
 Our responsibility is to express an opinion on management's assertion based on our examination.

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
+Our examination was conducted in accordance with attestation standards established by the AICPA.
 Those standards require that we plan and perform the examination to obtain reasonable assurance about whether management's assertion is fairly stated, in all material respects.
-An examination involves performing procedures to obtain evidence about management's assertion, which includes (1) obtaining an understanding of ICANN's relevant controls over the security, availability, and processing integrity of the RZ KSK System, (2) testing and evaluating the operating effectiveness of the controls, and (3) performing such other procedures as we considered necessary in the circumstances.
-We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.
+An examination involves performing procedures to obtain evidence about management's assertion, which includes (1) obtaining an understanding of ICANN's relevant controls over the security, availability and processing integrity of the system, (2) testing and evaluating the operating effectiveness of the controls, and (3) performing such other procedures as we considered necessary in the circumstances.

+We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis of our opinion.